harryjjacobs/lab-journal/journal.md

 ssh'ed in with 'ssh nao@chapman.local' and typed in the password.

-Ran the commands using the python command line interface (pressing enter after each line):
+Ran the commands using the python command line interface:

 ```
 from naoqi import ALProxy